mch5048/sawyer-catching-ball/README.md

 published under the topic of robot/limb/right/joint\_command of type [intera\_core\_msgs/JointCommand](http://api.rethinkrobotics.com/baxter_core_msgs/html/msg/JointCommand.html).

-The area that the hand can be moved within 85 milliseconds is approximately 30 x 30 cm square on the right side and semicircle with 30 cm radius on the left side of the home position.
+The approximate area that the hand can be moved within 85 milliseconds is 30 x 30 cm square on the right side and a semicircle with 30 cm radius on the left side of the home position.

 ### Present development